AtomicNoggin/keynavagable/README.md

 ### Element.prototype.getCaptureKeyAction(key)

-Return an Element's associated capture function, if any, based on the given key press or key press combination
+Return an element's associated capture function, if any, based on the given key press or key press combination

 #### Arguments:

 **key**: the key press or key press combination associated to the desired function.

+#### Returns:

-**returns**: `Function` The associated function or `undefined` if no function exists.
+`Function` The associated function or `undefined` if no function exists.

-_Note_: The function provided will be bound to target Element of the original capturedKeyAction call.
+_Note_: The function provided will be bound to target element of the original `capturedKeyAction` call.

 ### Element.prototype.hasCaptureKeyAction(key)

-check if an Element has an associated capture function, if any, based on the given key press or key press combination
+check if an element has an associated capture function, if any, based on the given key press or key press combination

 #### Arguments:

 **key**: the key press or key press combination associated to the desired function.

+#### Returns:

-**returns**: `Boolean`
+`Boolean`